nigelloch/Note-Taker/README.md

 ##  Description
 Note-Taker is an Express application which allows the user to create, view, and remove notes.
 Using Express, the note data is persistent until it is deleted by the user.

-The application can be accessed [here](https://polar-beyond-62874.herokuapp.com/).
+The application is hosted by Heroku and can be accessed [here](https://polar-beyond-62874.herokuapp.com/).
 ##  Table of Contents
 * [Installation](#installation)
 * [Usage](#usage)